 Why replace sugar with anything?
 Is sugar bad for you?
 Yes, it absolutely is!
 Heavy sugar consumption is linked to heart disease, non-alcoholic fatty liver disease, leaky gut, type 2 diabetes and even cancer.
 Just one teaspoon of conventional table sugar contains 16 calories and 4.2 grams of sugar.
 (22)

 Unfortunately, many people turn to any number of unhealthy non-nutritive (no-calorie) artificial sweeteners to beat sugar addiction.
-Some of these are downright dangerous, which is why I stick to stevia.
+Some of these are downright dangerous, which is why I stick to this natural sweetener.

 Another popular artificial sweetener, sucralose, has been presented to many people as a healthy alternative to aspartame since its approval in the 1990s.
 However, there are reports that sucralose may also be problematic, particularly because the body metabolizes it differently than most artificial sweeteners.
 It is also a mutagenic substance, which means it can interfere with DNA at certain concentrations.
 Sucralose has been thought to be safe in high-heat cooking, but a 2013 report reviewing the safety of this substance found that it generates chloropropanols when cooked at high heat, which are considered probably environmental contaminants and toxins.
 In addition, sucralose interacts with insulin levels, which non-nutritive sweeteners aren’t supposed to do.
 (38)